-Nominees cannot be individuals holding an elected City of Chandler office or serving on the Museum Advisory Board or Parks and Recreation Board at the time they are either nominated or approved for inclusion in Celebration Plaza.
+- Nominees cannot be individuals holding an elected City of Chandler office or serving on the Chandler Museum Foundation or Parks and Recreation Board at the time they are either nominated or approved for inclusion in Celebration Plaza.

 Celebration Plaza selection process:

-- On an annual basis, the Museum Advisory Board will solicit nominations from the public of individuals or groups for recognition in Celebration Plaza.
+- On an annual basis, the Chandler Museum Foundation will solicit nominations from the public of individuals or groups for recognition in Celebration Plaza.

-- Nominations can be submitted on the official online form or paper form, or the requested information can be provided on a one-page letter (typed preferred) via the Cultural Affairs staff.
+- Nominations can be submitted on the official online form or paper form, or the requested information can be provided on a one-page letter (typed preferred) via the Chandler Museum staff.

-- Nominations must be returned to the Cultural Affairs Division between February 1 and April 30 each year.
+- Nominations must be returned to the Chandler Museum between February 1 and April 30 each year.

 - There is no nomination fee.
 The City of Chandler will assume all costs for the creation and installation of the recognition plaque in Celebration Plaza.

-- A subcommittee comprising two members of the Museum Advisory Board and one member of the Parks and Recreation Board will evaluate the nominations and make a subsequent recommendation to the Museum Advisory Board.
+- A subcommittee comprising two members of the Chandler Museum Foundation and one member of the Parks and Recreation Board will evaluate the nominations and make a subsequent recommendation to the Chandler Museum Foundation.

-- The Museum Advisory Board shall approve or disapprove, all or in part, the recommendation(s) made by the subcommittee.
+- The Chandler Museum Foundation shall approve or disapprove, all or in part, the recommendation(s) made by the subcommittee.

 - Up to two individuals or groups can be honored each year.

-- The Museum Advisory Board shall forward its recommendation(s) to the City Council, which may accept the names all or in part, or return the recommendations to the Board for further review.
+- The Chandler Museum Foundation shall forward its recommendation(s) to the City Council, which may accept the names all or in part, or return the recommendations to the Foundation for further review.

 - The final decision will belong to the City Council.